 When a gang pounds R.J. into ripping-off antiques from an old man he has befriended, he must find a way to save his life without sacrificing his soul.
 Set in a forgotten valley near the haunting Mission San Miguel Arcangel, in 1978, fifteen-year-old R.J. rants about this summer caring for his sibs in their trailer, running cons with his dude Manny, and helping the weirdos in this lost valley.
-Bones of a Saint is at once a mystery as he investigates the disappearance of an abused girl; suspense as he defies the ruthless Blackjacks; coming-of-age as he discovers secrets within his family; and spiritual journey as he explores his own bizarre Catholicism.
+Bones of a Saint is at once a mystery as he investigates the disappearance of an abused girl and discovers secrets within his family; suspense as he defies the ruthless Blackjacks; coming-of-age as he explores his sexual awakening; and spiritual journey as he wanders through his own bizarre Catholicism.
 These elements are woven together through his relationship to the ancient Mr. Leguin and the secret within his root cellar.

-John Corey Whaley, National Book Award finalist for Noggin.
+John Corey Whaley, National Book Award finalist for Noggin, Printz winner for Where Things Come Back

-"Surreal but at the same time so real, and intensely meaningful."
+"Surreal but at the same time so real, and intensely meaningful.
+This is the kind of book no one writes anymore, but that everyone wants---and needs---to read."

 Maggie Thrash, L.A.
 Times Book Prize nominated author of Honor Girl